 OEI370 Culture, Society and Global Perspectives in Outdoor Education (4)

 Addresses important sociological topics such as race, gender, urbanization and poverty, which shape our response to pertinent issues in society.
 Special attention given to how outdoor education impacts spiritual development of participants and broader mission of Church.

 Supervised field assignment in outdoor education setting combined with related academic study.
 Must be prearranged and approved by instructor and Registrar's Office.
 Prerequisite: minimum 2.5 cumulative GPA.

-RECREATION AND LEISURE PHYSICAL EDUCATION COURSES
+RECREATION, SPORT AND WELLNESS PHYSICAL EDUCATION COURSES

 *PED015 Discovery Expeditions (0)

 Seven-week outdoor activity develops trust, responsibility and self-confidence; initiative games, ropes course, orienteering, rock climbing and weekend outing in New Hampshire.
 PE015 or PE016 required first year at Gordon.
 Fee plus additional costs; special drop, withdrawal and refund policies apply.

 *PED016 La Vida Wilderness Expeditions (0)

 Intensive 12-day wilderness experience.
 PE015 or PE016 required first year at Gordon.
 (Current students register in November for May or June trips, or in April for August trip.
 Current first-year students register for August La Vida which takes place before sophomore year.
 Incoming first-year students register during summer registration for June or August La Vida.
 Deposit required from incoming students only for June or August expeditions.)
 Fee plus additional costs; special drop, withdrawal and refund policies apply.

 *PED017 Concepts of Wellness (0)